mrbean-bremen/ghrepo-stats/README.md

   have removed their star are not shown, as the info is not available)
 - issues: shows the number of open issues over time
 - prs: shows the number of open pull requests over time
+- commits: shows the number of commits over the last year
+- codesize: shows the change of the code size over time measured by the number of additions and deletions

 _Caution:_
-Don't try this with repositories with many (open or close) issues - this will take a lot of time and load on the GitHub API.
+Don't `issues` or `prs` sub-commands with repositories with many (open or close) issues - this will take a lot of time and load on the GitHub API.

 Installation
 ------------